HillaryDanan/compositional-abstraction/notes/post.md

 - Factorized architecture: 100% train accuracy, 100% test accuracy on novel compositions
 - Effect size: d = 12.65
 - Effect is robust across holdout sizes and scales to 3-factor domains
-- Partial factorization yields unstable, not partial, composition
+- **Key finding**: Partial factorization yields unstable, not partial, composition — suggesting compositionality may be closer to a phase transition than a gradient

 This supports the claim that factorized representations enable composition, while holistic compression enables only memorization.